-As discussed earlier in this report, there are several cost-effective options for improvement of ceiling-fan efficiency that would reduce fan energy consumption by more than 50%.
-Although highly efficient fans that incorporate most of the efficiency improvement options discussed in this paper are commercially available in certain countries (e.g., the U.S.), they constitute a very small percentage of sales.
+As discussed earlier in this paper, there are several costeffective options for the improvement of ceiling-fan efficiency that would reduce fan energy consumption by more than 50 %.
+Although highly efficient fans that incorporate most of the efficiency improvement options discussed in this paper are commercially available in certain countries (e.g., the USA), they constitute a very small percentage of sales.
 In some countries (e.g., India), fans with BLDC motors and efficient blades are not currently commercially available.
-Several barriers, including high purchase price and lack of information (e.g., lack of labels that recognize highly efficient performance), have been identified that contribute to the limited adoption of highly efficient fans [4].
-In this section we discuss some broad insights for energy efficiency market transformation programs based on the earlier discussion.
+Several barriers, including high purchase price and lack of information (e.g., lack of labels that recognize highly efficient performance), have been identified that contribute to the limited adoption of highly efficient fans (Singh et al. 2010).
+In this section, we discuss some broad insights for energy efficiency market transformation programs based on the earlier discussion.

-General Insights
+General insights